Causebox Winter 2019/2020 Subscription Review

-My Winter 2019/2020 Causebox review is ready.
+My Causebox Winter 2019/2020 Subscription Review is ready.
 The magazine that accompanied the box says Good news Winter 2020.
 Causebox also lists the current season on its dashboard as winter 2020.
 Between those two things and receiving this in 2020, I am pretty certain this is the Causebox Winter 2020 Box.
 That said, I am pretty sure this was meant to be the Causebox Winter 2019 Box.
 There was a Winter 2018 Box.
 This would have been the Winter 2019 Box.
 To Get around that, I am labeling this as box the Causebox 2019 and 2020 Winter Box.

 Frequently Asked Questions Regarding Causebox